UDOOboard/Docs/docs/00_Getting_Started.md

 To sort your files and folders in a specific way, you can prefix them with a number and underscore, e.g. `/docs/01_Hello_World.md` and `/docs/05_Features.md` This will list *Hello World* before *Features*, overriding the default alpha-numeric sorting.
 The numbers will be stripped out of the navigation and urls.
 For the file `6 Ways to Get Rich`, you can use `/docs/_6_Ways_to_Get_Rich.md`

+You might also wish to stick certain links to the bottom of a page.
+You can do so by appending a '-' to the start of the filename, e.g. a new file `/docs/-Contact_Us.md` will always appear at the bottom of the current list.
+Weights can also be added to further sort the bottom entries. e.g. `/docs/-01_Coming.md` will appear before `/docs/-02_Soon.md` but both will only appear after all positive or non-weighted files.

 ## Landing page

-If you want to create a beautiful landing page for your project, simply create a `index.md` file in the root of the `/docs` folder.
+If you want to create a beautiful landing page for your project, simply create a `_index.md` file in the root of the `/docs` folder.
 This file will then be used to create a landing page.
 You can also add a tagline and image to this page using the config file like this:

 ```json
 {